KansasCityWomeninTechnology/cocktails-worksheets/docs/css/ws1-css-basics/cloud-ide.md

 1. Before you start following the worksheet, click the **<span class="octicon octicon-repo-forked"></span> Fork** button in the toolbar.
 You'll see it at the top right of your screen.
 This makes your own copy of the project so you can save your changes.

-1. You created your project and are ready to go!
-Follow along with [Group like files into appropriate directories](?id=group) using CodeSandbox in place of Visual Studio Code and your file explorer.
-You will create folders and move files around in CodeSandbox directly.
-There are 2 files you can ignore, _package.json_ and _sandbox.config.json_.
-These are files CodeSandbox need.
+1. You created your HTML file and are ready to go!
+Jump over to [Create and link the stylesheet](?id=link-stylesheet) section.
 {% cloud-ide-end %}